What is a Privacy Policy?

 By itself, this information seems harmless; however, each piece of data has the potential to be collated and used to identify you or for other purposes without your informed consent.

-Laws like the GDPR have attempted to regulate and minimise mass data collection through the introduction of six legal bases for processing.
-Before an organisation can collect the personal data of a citizen based in the EU, they must demonstrate how they meet at least one of these legal bases.
-In this way, organisations are nudged towards collecting the minimum amount of personal data required to deliver their product or service.
+Laws like the GDPR have attempted to regulate and minimize mass data collection through the introduction of six legal bases for processing.
+Before an organization can collect the personal data of a citizen based in the EU, they must demonstrate how they meet at least one of these legal bases.
+In this way, organizations are nudged towards collecting the minimum amount of personal data required to deliver their product or service.

-To avoid overcomplicating GDPR compliance, there has been an industry-wide shift towards “real-time data analytics”, where organisations can quickly analyse, use, and dispose of data without the need to store and secure it for long periods of time.
+To avoid overcomplicating GDPR compliance, there has been an industry-wide shift towards “real-time data analytics”, where organizations can quickly analyze, use, and dispose of data without the need to store and secure it for long periods of time.

 To comply with this requirement, many platforms like Facebook have now given users the option to download a copy of all the personal data collected about them.